-Cost: If you want the WordPress 101 course, you'll only pay $19 per year.
-All-Access plans are $49 per year or $89 for lifetime access.
+Cost: If you want the WordPress 101 course, you’ll only pay $19 per month.
+All-Access plans are $49 per year or $99 for lifetime access.
 Get 10% off when you use promo code: BB101

 WP Apprentice is another WordPress training course provider.
 They offer a free course that helps you get your website up in less than 1 hour.
 WP Apprentice also has more courses that help you dive further into topics like SEO and eCommerce.

 - Gutenberg Essentials